 Rib Dry Rub

-- 3 tbsp coconut sugar or muscovado sugar
+- 3 tablespoon coconut sugar or muscovado sugar

 St. Louis Style Ribs: 30-35 Minutes (the latter for high altitude)